Auckland trains on Western line suspended after truck hits bridge

-A truck has hit a rail overbridge in New Lynn, forcing Auckland Transport to suspend all trains running on the Western line.
+A truck has hit a rail overbridge and rolled on its side in New Lynn, forcing all trains on

-All trains are cancelled or delayed, AT tweeted, as trains could not run over the bridge until it was inspected.
+All trains are cancelled or delayed, Auckland Transport tweeted, as trains could not run over the bridge until it was inspected.

+Police were called at 8am to a report of a truck having rolled after hitting an overbridge in Titirangi Rd, a police spokeswoman said.

 "If you are travelling into the city from the west, multiple bus services depart New Lynn into the city," AT said.